-In Dublin, FYF launches in Fall 2018 with three of our long-standing partners: iCharleston (College of Charleston), Elon University, and Marist College (Freshman Dublin Experience or FDE).
+FYF in Dublin has developed into a strong first-year experience destination with three of our long-standing partners: iCharleston (College of Charleston), Elon University, and Marist College (Freshman Dublin Experience or FDE).

 We are thrilled to offer our expertise in program delivery to help you build your first-year study abroad program.
 For more information, please contact our dedicated First Year Program Manager.

 This multidisciplinary program serves to anchor and contextualize a student’s holistic first-year study abroad experience.
 It will enable students to place what they are learning throughout their other courses in context and to build on this knowledge to create a formative, experiential, and singular opportunity for growth and development.